-i Cocai posais

 1 Overview BACS3.1

-Credits 30 credits (15 ECTs)
+30 credits (15 ECTs)

-Overview For the third year you will work on practical conserv with artefacts relevant to your specialist subject from public collections.
-Sourcing andc selecting projects vocareful consideration and you will be required to contutors, basing your decisions on your particular interduring the course. m private or will involve nsult with your
+For the third year you will work on practical conservation projects, with artefacts relevant to your specialist subject from private or public collections.
+Sourcing andc selecting projects will involve careful consideration and you will be required to consult with your tutors, basing your decisions on your particular interests developed during the course.

-For students studying on the Stone, Wood & Decora ative Surfaces

-pathway you will be required to select one project related to stone and one project related to wood, usually one of these projects would be more substantial, complex and demanding.
+For students studying on the Stone, Wood & Decorative Surfaces pathway you will be required to select one project related to stone and one project related to wood, usually one of these projects would be more substantial, complex and demanding.